£5,500-£8,500Value

 TradingFloor

-The value of L S Lowry's Winter In Broughton is estimated to be worth between £5,000 to £7,500.
-This signed lithograph from 1969 has had a total of 5 sales at auction since its first sale on 6th October 2004.
-The hammer price has ranged from £4,167 in September 2021 to £7,500 in August 2020.
-The average return to the seller has been £4,486, despite an average annual growth rate of -9%.
+The value of L S Lowry's Winter In Broughton (signed) is estimated to be worth between £3,050 and £4,550.
+This lithograph print, created in 1969, has shown consistent value growth, with an average annual growth rate of 4%.
+This work has a steady auction history, having been sold 3 times at auction since its initial sale on 6th October 2004.
+The hammer price over the past five years has ranged from £3,570 in September 2017 to £4,200 in September 2021.
 The edition size of this artwork is limited to 75.

 This print is representative of Lowry’s stylised realism in the way that the scene does not show the effects of weather in the sky or landscape and the figures do not cast any shadows.
 Lowry gives the impression of a winter scene by rendering the trees without leaves, depicting the figures in their winter coats and showing the ground to be covered with deep snow.